 - sugar for dusting

 - Make the filling: Wash and cut strawberries into slices, enough to make about 2 cups.
-Place in a medium pot or sauce pan, and mix in 2 tablespoon maple syrup, arrowroot, salt and lemon juice.
-Simmer on med-low heat, about 10 minutes.
-(If mixture seems too dry, add a little water.)
+Place in a medium saucepan, and mix in 1-2 tablespoons of maple syrup, vanilla, arrowroot, salt and lemon juice.
+Simmer on med-low heat, for about 10 minutes.
+(If the mixture seems too dry, add a little water.)
 Taste, add more maple to taste.
 Let cool completely in the fridge.
 You can do this the night before and chill in the fridge until ready to assemble.

-- Assemble: Preheat oven to 400F.Divide dough into 10 generous golfball sized balls and place on a floured work surface, and roll into a circle about 6 inches in diameter. ( See notes for store bought dough)
+- Assemble: Preheat oven to 400F.Divide dough into generous golfball-sized balls and place on a floured work surface, and roll into a circle about 6 inches in diameter. ( See notes for store-bought dough)

-- Spoon 3 tablespoons filling in the center.
-Fold dough over filling, leaving about 1 inch of dough on the bottom side visible below the top side.
+- Spoon 3 tablespoons of filling in the center.
+Fold dough over filling, leaving about 1 inch of dough on the bottom side visible below the top side- see photos.
 Gently press dough closed around filling, using your fingertips.
 Fold the overhanging bottom part of the dough up over the top edge, working your way around the crust, and pinch the overhang tightly to the top part of the crust.

-- If using very ripe local strawberries, you may need less maple syrup, and if using store bought not quite ripe strawberries, you may need a little more.
+If using very ripe local strawberries, you may need less maple syrup, and if using store-bought not quite ripe strawberries, you may need a little more.
 Make sure to taste the filling. 😉